Kyoto Animation arson attack: Aftermath

 One month after the arson attack, the victims began to return to work at the other Kyoto Animation studio.
-As of October 2019, while the number of Kyoto Animation employees decreased from 176 to 137, 27 of the surviving 33 victims returned to work with several having decided to take extended breaks to cope with the stress and anxiety brought by the attack.
+As of October 2019, while the number of Kyoto Animation employees decreased from 176 to 137, 27 of the surviving 33 victims returned to work, with several having decided to take extended breaks to cope with the stress and anxiety brought by the attack.

 The company issued an official statement, requesting respect for the victims and their family members, and also stating that all future statements will be either through the police or their lawyers.
 The demolition process of the building was completed on 28 April 2020, with no further plans for the site revealed.
 In an earlier interview, Kyoto Animation's president Hideaki Hatta stated that he was considering replacing the building with a green public park and a memorial monument.
 However, residents in the neighbourhood did not wish for a memorial to be built, claiming visitors paying their respects would "destroy the peaceful lifestyle [of local residents]".

 Due to recovery efforts, Kyoto Animation suspended the 11th Kyoto Animation Awards, an annual award to discover new stories.

 In November 2019, the studio decided to continue training programmes for aspiring animators, in which trainees would be trained in movies, sketching and animations.
 Upon graduating from the programme, outstanding trainees could be recruited by the studio after being examined further.

 Impact on productions

 In response to the attack, a publicity event for the 2020 film Free! was cancelled.
 Kyoto Animation's Sound!
 Euphonium collaboration with Keihan Main Line was delayed, as was episode 4 of BEM.
 The third episode of David Production's Fire Force, an anime series about firefighters and people dying from spontaneous combustion, was delayed for a week and released with the colours of the fires and narration modified.
 Subsequent episodes of Fire Force were dealt with in a similar manner.
 The studio decided to push on with premiering Violet Evergarden: Eternity and the Auto Memory Doll on 3 August 2019 at Germany's AnimagiC convention as originally scheduled.
 The Japanese theatrical screening dates were extended by an extra week and honored the victims in the end credits.
-Despite earlier news reports stating that the upcoming Violet Evergarden film would premiere as scheduled on 10 January 2020, it was later announced to be delayed to 24 April 2020, but as a result of the COVID-19 pandemic, the premiere was again delayed to 18 September 2020.
-An episode for Animation x Paralympic, originally due to be aired in August 2019, was eventually announced as cancelled on 28 February 2020, citing that they would be unable to complete it in time for the 2020 Paralympics, later it was postponed in a year.
+Despite earlier news reports stating that the upcoming Violet Evergarden film would premiere as scheduled on 10 January 2020.
+It was later announced to be delayed to 24 April 2020, but as a result of the COVID-19 pandemic, the premiere was again delayed to 18 September 2020.
+An episode for Animation x Paralympic, originally due to be aired in August 2019, was eventually announced as cancelled on 28 February 2020, citing that they would be unable to complete it in time for the 2020 Paralympics; this was later reversed, and it was instead pushed back by a year.